Ayyoubsghuri/TailShine/README.md

-# TailShine README
+# TailShine

-## Overview
-TailShine is a versatile API service that provides users with a suite of tools including image-to-text, QR code reading, grammar checking, WHOIS lookups, translation, and currency exchange functionalities.
-With our free plan, users can make up to 30,000 requests per month.
-TailShine is built using Django, Tailwind CSS, SQLite, and React.js.
+Welcome to **TailShine**, a comprehensive API service platform designed to provide developers with essential tools to enhance their applications.
+With TailShine, you can access a variety of APIs for free, with a limit of 30,000 requests per month on the free plan.

 ## Features

-- **Image to Text API**: Convert images into text effortlessly.
+- **API Image to Text**: Convert images to text effortlessly.
-- **QR Code Reader API**: Decode information from QR codes.
+- **API QR Code Reader**: Decode QR codes to text.
-- **Grammar API**: Check and correct grammar in texts.
+- **API Grammar**: Check and correct grammar in your text.
-- **WHOIS API**: Retrieve WHOIS information for domain names.
+- **API WHOIS**: Retrieve WHOIS information for domain names.
-- **Translation API**: Translate text between multiple languages.
+- **API Translate**: Translate text between different languages.
-- **Currency Exchange API**: Get real-time currency exchange rates.
+- **API Currency Exchange**: Get real-time currency exchange rates.

-## Technology Stack
+## Technologies Used

-- **Backend**: Django
+- **Backend**: Django REST framework
 - **Frontend**: React.js
 - **Styling**: Tailwind CSS
 - **Database**: SQLite